daemianmack/judge-thredd/README.md

 ## Less easy

-Judging thread participation by recency of message, turning this...
+Another heuristic one could use is to judge thread participation by recency of message, turning this...

 ```
     08:45 Alice> Good morning!